Information and resources relating to the HR function of Chester Diocese.

 - Decide whether to request a statement about the parish from the Bishop;

-- Decide whether to pass Resolutions concerning women priests.
+- Decide whether to make a Letter of Request concerning women priests.

 Preparing the Parish Documents

 The Parish Fact Sheet provides the facts and figures relating to the parish.
 This document can then be used to inform the Parish Profile, which provides further details about the parish and can include photographs.
 These documents are an extremely important part of the selection process and are designed to give an over view of your parish in order to help you find the right incumbent.
-Details of the full process and how to complete these documents is given in the Vacancy Pack.
+Details of the full process and how to complete these documents is given in the Filling a Parish Vacancy guide.
 A Vacancy Checklist is also provided which should help to guide you through the process.
-Please contact Liz Geddes at Church House 01244 681973 Ext 240 if you have any queries.
+Please contact Liz Geddes at Church House 01928 718834 Ext 240 if you have any queries.